Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with

-Events in $\pPb$ collisions are divided into two categories according to the the impact parameter of proton and Pb: general hadronic interactions and ultraperipheral collisions (UPCs).
-The former category occurs when the impact parameter between proton and Pb is smaller than the sum of radii of each particle.
+Events in $\pPb$ collisions are divided into two categories according to the value of the impact parameter: (1) general hadronic interactions and (2) ultraperipheral collisions (UPCs).
+Category (1) occurs when the impact parameter between $p$ and Pb is smaller than the sum of their radii.
 These inelastic $\pPb$ interactions at $\snn = \tev{5.02}$ are simulated using the hadronic interaction models \textsc{dpmjet}, \textsc{qgsjet}, and \textsc{epos} with the \textsc{crmc} interface. \textsc{sibyll} was not used because it only supports nuclei lighter than Fe. \textsc{pythia} also does not support heavy ion collisions and thus was also not used for $\pPb$ collisions.

-Category (2) $\pPb$ UPCs occur when the impact parameter is larger than the overlapping radii of proton and Pb.
-The UPC events are simulated by the combination of \textsc{ starlight}~\cite{STARLIGHT} for virtual photon flux, \textsc{sophia}~\cite{SOPHIA} for low-energy photon--proton interaction, and either of \textsc{dpmjet} 3.05~\cite{DPM} and \textsc{pythia} 6.428~\cite{PYTHIA6} for high-energy photon--proton interaction.
-The UPC simulation distributions used in this analysis are taken from the average of two UPC simulations; one uses \textsc{dpmjet} 3.05 and another one \textsc{pythia} 6.428 for high-energy photon--proton interaction.
+Category (2) $\pPb$ UPCs occur when the impact parameter is larger than the sum of $p$ and Pb radii.
+The UPC events are simulated by the combination of \textsc{starlight}~\cite{STARLIGHT} for the virtual photon flux, \textsc{sophia} 2.1~\cite{SOPHIA} for low-energy photon--proton interactions, and either \textsc{dpmjet} 3.05~\cite{DPMJET} or \textsc{pythia} 6.428~\cite{PYTHIA6} for high-energy photon--proton interactions.
+The UPC simulation distributions used in this analysis are taken from the average of two UPC simulations; one using \textsc{dpmjet} 3.05 and the second using \textsc{pythia} 6.428 for the high-energy photon--proton interaction.
 Differences between these two UPC simulations are taken into account as a systematic uncertainty in the UPC simulation.
 See Ref.~\cite{LHCfUPC} for more details.

-In both $\pp$ and $\pPb$ collisions, the MC events used for the determination of the response matrix of the momentum spectrum unfolding (Sec.~\ref{sec:correction}) are simulated by \textsc{pythia} at the corresponding proton beam energy.
-A single $\pizero$ with energy larger than \gev{100} and possible associated background particles are selected only from the secondary particles produced.
-Note that there is no significant dependence of the unfolding performance on the choice of event generator for the MC simulation events used for the response matrix.
+In both $\pp$ and $\pPb$ collisions, the MC events used for the determination of the response matrix for unfolding the momentum distributions (Sec.~\ref{sec:correction}) are simulated by \textsc{pythia} at the requisite beam energies.
+A single $\pizero$ with energy larger than \gev{100} and possible associated background particles are selected from the secondary particles produced.
+There is no significant dependence of the unfolding performance on the choice of event generator for the MC simulation events that are used for the response matrix.
 This was verified by repeating event simulations with three of the event generators; \textsc{dpmjet}, \textsc{pythia} and \textsc{epos}.